kensiprell/grails-atmosphere-meteor/README.md

 	/atmosphere/public/*

-The servlets are registered programmatically and are not defined in web.xml.

 ### Configuration

-All servlets are defined in grails-app/conf/AtmosphereMeteorConfig.groovy.
+All servlets are defined in ```grails-app/conf/AtmosphereMeteorConfig.groovy```.
 A default file that you must edit will be copied to your app when the plugin is first installed.

 ### MeteorServlet Class

-The create-meteor-servlet script creates a class in grails-app/atmosphere that extends Atmosphere's MeteorServlet.
+The ```create-meteor-servlet``` script creates a class in grails-app/atmosphere that extends Atmosphere's MeteorServlet.
 You could probably use a single class throughout your application.

 Although the [sample application](https://github.com/kensiprell/grails-atmosphere-meteor-sample) uses the same MeteorServlet class for each URL, you can easily use a different class.
 Of course, each of the URL patterns above can be further divided using a combination of request headers, path, etc. For example, a chat room could be established under /atmosphere/chat/private-room that is serviced by the same servlet, MeteorServlet, and MeteorHandler classes as /atmosphere/chat/*.

 ### MeteorHandler Class

-The create-meteor-handler script creates a class in grails-app/atmosphere that extends HttpServlet.
+The ```create-meteor-handler``` script creates a class in grails-app/atmosphere that extends HttpServlet.
 This is where you customize how the HTTP requests and responses (including Atmosphere Broadcaster) are handled.

 ## Plugin Installation, Configuration, and Use